Skip to content

 • Visual Studio Code 1.74.0 or higher

-• .NET SDK (recommended for full functionality)
+• .NET SDK (recommended; required for vulnerability scanning)

 Usage